john-cd/rust_howto/bk/src/other/cloud/aws.md

 [AWS rust][blog-sustainability-with-rust]⮳

-At AWS, Rust has quickly become critical to building infrastructure at scale. `Firecracker` is an open source virtualization technology that powers AWS Lambda and other serverless offerings.
+At AWS, Rust has quickly become critical to building infrastructure at scale. `Firecracker` is an open source [virtualization][p-virtualization] technology that powers AWS Lambda and other serverless offerings.

 ## Develop and deploy applications with the AWS SDK for Rust {#aws-sdk-rust}